 According to California law, if a child is mature enough to make an intelligent choice regarding custody, then the courts must consider that choice.
 A specific age is not required by law, but it makes sense that the older the child, the most likely he or she will be able to provide a mature decision.

 For advice on child custody, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Source: Divorce Net, Child Custody in California: Best Interests of the Child, 2014